 Sport Injury Claims

 Sports injuries are incredibly common and can vary in severity dramatically.
-With both amateur and professional sports people making claims for compensation following injuries, the types of cases that we deal with range in size of compensation awards.
+With both amateur and professional sports people making claims for compensation following injuries, the types of cases that solicitors deal with range in size of compensation awards.
 Some sports injuries can have a significant and permanent impact on the way in which claimants are able to live their lives and it is important to recognise the potential losses that this can lead to.

 Am I eligible to make a sports injury claim?